 - direct contact with animal faeces—dogs and cats defecate in public spaces, home gardens or litter trays within homes

 - indirect contact with animal faeces—anal licking during self-cleaning behaviour by dogs and cats may transfer resistant enteric bacteria to other parts of the animal’s body, such as the coat and mouth.
-Humans may then be exposed to the resistant bacteria through grooming or stroking the pet, or when the animal licks a family member.
+Humans may then be exposed to the resistant bacteria through grooming or stroking the pet, or when the animal licks a family member

 - direct or indirect contact with resistant bacterial pathogens on the animal’s skin, nares or in the animal’s mouth or urine.

 The risk of exposure to antimicrobial-resistant bacteria from companion animals is negligible for members of the general public.
 However, this risk is considerably higher for members of a pet-owning family or other specific population groups that are in frequent and often prolonged contact with pets.
-Young children (less than 4–5 years of age) may have the highest risk of exposure compared with other family members because they are too young to control their hand-to-mouth actions and may not practise adequate hand hygiene (Schutze et al, 1999; LeJeune & Davis, 2004).
+Young children (less than four to five years of age) may have the highest risk of exposure compared with other family members because they are too young to control their hand-to-mouth actions and may not practise adequate hand hygiene (Schutze et al, 1999; LeJeune & Davis, 2004).